 6. When all the baubles and the star have been painted put them into the green-painted frames.
 No need to put the glass back into the frames.
 I prefer my art without glass, there is less glare.

-7. Play around with the arrangement of the watercolor baubles in the Christmas tree shape.
-Once you are happy with the design, mount them with a double-sided tape like Gorilla Glue Mounting Squares.
+7. Play around with the arrangement of the watercolour baubles in the Christmas tree shape.
+Once you are happy with the design, mount them with double-sided tape like Gorilla Glue Mounting Squares.

-If you liked this post then you should check out some of my other flat Christmas tree ideas.
+If you liked this post then you should check out some of my other flat alternative upcycled Christmas tree ideas.

 If however you are just looking for some Christmas wall art check out this Marimekko Christmas wall art.